 As mentioned earlier, the Glock G19X was being eyeballed really hard by many police officers as the perfect duty pistol.

-It had just as many bullets as their beloved Glock 17 with the “easier to live with” barrel length of the Glock 19.
+It had as many bullets as the Glock 17 with the “easier to live with” barrel length of the Glock 19.